Onset of Kitten Season Combined with Shelter Limitations Leads to Creative Solutions

 Taking a Technological Approach

 The long-distance nature of tech solutions has proven to be particularly relevant during this time of social distancing.
-Within Best Friends’ COVID-19 resources, fosters can access a series of Kitten Minute videos that show how to make formula and kitten gruel and bottle-feed neonates.

 In the world of apps there are a couple cool options.
 JHS uses Maddie's® Pet Assistant, a free app for mobile phones and tablets that was developed by Maddie's Fund® to communicate with caregivers after pets go home with them.
 Using check-in surveys, fosters can get tips, advice and resources from shelter medicine veterinarians and behaviorists.
 The app also has a 24-hour “call a vet” feature.